On-Device Intelligence for 5G RAN: Knowledge Transfer and Federated Learning enabled UE-Centric Traffic Steering: Conclusion

 \section{Conclusion}

 Machine learning is a promising solution for optimizing wireless networks.
 In this paper, we propose a federated transfer reinforcement learning-enabled UE-centric TS framework with knowledge transfer and model compression.
 The core idea is to use federated learning to aggregate decentralized local models, generate a robust global model, and use knowledge transfer to initialize newcomers.
-The simulation results show that the proposed framework achieves better stability, higher system throughput and lower delay compared with independent UE-centric TS and cell-centric TS.
-Nevertheless, the advantage of cell-centric structure is that it has global information which can consolidate cooperation between UEs.
-It can be used to further improve the performance of the system and it can be combined it with other applications, such as cell sleep control to achieve increased energy efficiency.
-It can be used to further improve the performance of the system and it can be combined it with other applications, such as cell sleep control to achieve increased energy efficiency.
+The simulation results show that the proposed framework achieves better convergence, stability, higher system throughput and lower delay compared with independent UE-centric TS and cell-centric TS.
+Considering these benefits, our proposed framework is not limited to TS.
+It can also be applied to other distributed wireless applications, such as edge caching and sleep control.
 In the future, we plan to extend UE-centric wireless networks to other applications.